blitz3d-ng/language-blitzbasic/README.md

 3. Give feedback and fork it to make it better :D

 ## Using build Package with BlitzMax
-- Using build Package to build Application inside Atom
+Features:<br/>
-- runs "bmk"
+- executes "bmk" Commands in Shell
+- define own Shortcuts to get compiler settings you need
-- Error Matching moves Coursor to line, where compiling error occured
+- Error Matching moves coursor to file and position in line where the error message states

 ###Temporary solution:<br/>
-1. Install Package: "build" (by noseglide)<br/>
+1. Within Atom install package: "build" (by noseglide)<br/>
 2. Create a file named ".atom-build.json" in your project-root folder and copy&paste following content:<br/>
 (You may have to modify the path to your BlitzMax installtion to make it work on your machine)<br/>
 <pre>{